wallarm/gotestwaf/README.md

     Settings for running the ModSecurity Docker container are defined in the rule `modsec` of the cloned Makefile.
 It runs the ModSecurity Docker container on port 8080 with minimal configuration defined in the cloned file `cmd/resources/default.conf` and the `PARANOIA` value set to 1.

     If required, you can change these settings by editing the rule `modsec` in the cloned Makefile.
 Available options for ModSecurity configuration are described on [Docker Hub](https://hub.docker.com/r/owasp/modsecurity-crs/).
-3. Start GoTestWAF from the [Docker image](https://hub.docker.com/r/wallarm/gotestwaf) with minimal configuration by using the following
+3. Start GoTestWAF with minimal configuration by using one of the following methods:

-`docker pull` and `docker run` commands:
+    Start the [Docker image](https://hub.docker.com/r/wallarm/gotestwaf) by using the following `docker pull` and `docker run` commands:

     ```
     docker pull wallarm/gotestwaf